-284 Marlborough was designed by Ware and Van Brunt, architects, and built in 1872 for builder and contractor George Martin Gibson, probably for speculative sale, one of five contiguous houses (284-286-288-290-292 Marlborough) designed as a symmetrical composition: 284 and 292 Marlborough are mirror images of each other, each with a bay-windowed tower; they flank 286-288-290 Marlborough, which have stepped (curvilinear) Dutch-style gables.
+284 Marlborough was designed by Ware and Van Brunt, architects, and built in 1872 for builder and contractor George Martin Gibson, for speculative sale, one of five contiguous houses (284-286-288-290-292 Marlborough) designed as a symmetrical composition: 284 and 292 Marlborough are mirror images of each other, each with a turreted bay; they flank 286-288-290 Marlborough, which have stepped (curvilinear) Dutch-style gables.
 At the same time, Ware and Van Brunt also designed three additional houses for George Gibson, 282 Marlborough and 7-9 Fairfield.
 George Gibson received a permit in early June of 1872 to build all eight houses (reported in the Boston Herald on June 8, 1872).

-George Perkins was a Commander in the US Navy and served as the Lighthouse Inspector for the Second District.
+George Perkins was a Commander in the US Navy and was serving as the Lighthouse Inspector for the Second District.
 He later would be promoted to Captain and then to Commodore.

-They continued to live there during the 1884-1885 winter season, but moved soon thereafter to 123 Commonwealth.
+George and Anna Perkins continued to live at 284 Marlborough during the 1884-1885 winter season, but moved soon thereafter to 123 Commonwealth.

 William H. H. Hastings was a physician and served as Superintendent of the Boston Dispensary.

 By the 1902-1903 winter season, 284 Marlborough was the home of wool merchant Samuel Gibson Adams and his wife, Abbie Louise (Fisher) Clapp Adams.
 They previously had lived at 174 Townsend.
-Their daughter, Louise Fisher Adams, lived with them, as did Abbie Adams’s sons by her previous marriage, to Erstene Follen Fisher: Charles Erstene Clapp, a stockbroker, William Follen Clapp, a student at Harvard, and Joseph Albert Clapp.
+Their daughter, Louise Fisher Adams, lived with them, as did Abbie Adams’s three sons by her first marriage, to Erstene Follen Fisher: Charles Erstene Clapp, a stockbroker, William Follen Clapp, a student at Harvard, and Joseph Albert Clapp.